Ofwakanda/Asset-Curator/README.md

 The DCS function is a fundamental component of the Asset Curator, enabling secure custodianship of NFTs and iNFTs within a decentralized storage system.
 This mechanism provides both a protective layer for high-value or in-progress assets and a functional gate for downstream operations such as merging, burning, or originality verification, securely lock NFTs and iNFTs in decentralized vaults managed by AC smart contract suite.

-# When an asset is submitted to the store() function:
+# When an asset is submitted to the storage system:

 1. The asset is assigned a unique vault ID and indexed in the protocol’s on-chain registry.